EU students and Brexit

 Please visit the page below for more information.

-Where you have a National Insurance number, your work records will be automatically accessed as part of the application and used to calculate your length of residence.
+Where you have a National Insurance number, your work records will be automatically assessed as part of the application and used to calculate your length of residence.

-For further information on how to apply, please visit the page below.
+For further information on how to apply, visit the page below.

-For information and tips on the application process from fellow international students, please visit the pages below.
+For information and tips on the application process from international students, visit the pages below.

-Where you have any further questions, please email International Student Support.
+Where you have any further questions, contact ISSAC.